Cuban crow: Distribution and habitat

 It can be found quite commonly over most of the island of Cuba and on the nearby Isla de la Juventud, as well as the Turks and Caicos Islands, in woodland and areas that have been cleared for agriculture.
 It is frequently found around farms and villages where it seems to have adapted quite well to living in relatively close contact with human settlements.

 Diet

 Food consists of fruit and insects though it does appear to take human food readily and will scavenge for scraps where the opportunity arises.
 Large noisy flocks can be seen feeding in trees and it will also readily feed on the ground especially where grain and other seeds have been spilt or left unprotected on the surface of a field.

 Call

-The voice is quite remarkable and is rather un-crow like, with strange liquid bubbling notes and high ringing sounds produced in various combinations.
+The voice is remarkably unlike that of any other crow, or corvid, with strange liquid bubbling notes and high ringing sounds produced in various combinations.
 It also produces a thin screeched "aaaaauh" that rises in inflection.